MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 Sorry for using swear words in that sub-title there.

-Segment routing can be used to create MPLS label-switched paths (LSPs) between two routers.
+Segment routing for MPLS can be used to create MPLS label-switched paths between two routers.
 You know: the kind of LSPs that let you do things like a BGP-free core, and MPLS VPNs.

-Just like RSVP, you can make specific traffic-engineered LSPs.
-Just like LDP, you can make shortest-path LSPs.
+Just like RSVP, you can create specific traffic-engineered LSPs.
+Just like LDP, you can enable shortest-path LSPs.
 And just like both, you can create backup “local repair” paths that can be used immediately in times of link or node failure.

 One thing segment routing can’t do is bandwidth reservations.
+The reasons for this will become clear soon.
 However, if you use an external controller to build your LSPs, then this controller can do the bandwidth reservations in its own memory, and make sure that LSPs are rerouted when needed.

 Okay, fine.
 But how is using segment routing different to using LDP or RSVP?